Jelovica

 Jelovica ([jɛˈlɔːʋitsa]) is a karst plateau in northwestern Slovenia.
 It is the easternmost part of the Julian Alps and is overgrown by spruce forest.

 Partisan Peak (Partizanski vrh), originally known as Mount Kotlič, located on the southern part of the plateau, is its highest peak and reaches an elevation of 1411 m.
 The northern part of the plateau has elevations up to 1100 m.

-Iron ore was dug in Jelovica in the past.
-During World War II, Jelovica was a refuge for the Slovene Partisans.
-Nowadays, it is a protected area as part of the Natura 2000 network.
+Iron ore was once mined in Jelovica.
+During World War II, Jelovica served as a refuge for the Slovene Partisans.
+Today, it is a protected area within the Natura 2000 network.